 No two students are the same.
-To maximise the potential of each one of them, our Mentoring Program allows for strategies and dynamics tailored to each student throughout the two years of A-Level.
-The Mentoring Program channels the academic, university and personal goals of each student, monitoring the student Roadmap and drawing from the personal relationship forged during the weekly meetings between Mentor and student.
+To maximise the potential of each of them, our Mentoring Programme allows for strategies and dynamics tailored to each student throughout the two years of A-Level.
+The Mentoring Programme channels each student’s academic, university and personal goals, monitoring the student Roadmap and drawing from the close relationship forged during the weekly meetings between Mentor and student.

-In addition to these individual meetings, small group sessions exhaustively cover all those aspects that are useful for the academic and personal success of our students.
-From aspects such as personal organisation and study techniques, to specific help in the exam technique of certain subjects or the overall supervision of the university application process, the Mentoring Programme covers many essential facets to help our students develop the best standards in the search of excellence, independence and self-confidence.
+In addition to these individual meetings, small group sessions exhaustively cover all those aspects that are useful for our students’ academic and personal success.
+From aspects such as personal organisation and study techniques to specific help in the exam technique of certain subjects or the overall supervision of the university application process, the Mentoring Programme covers many essential facets to help our students develop the best standards in the search for excellence, independence and self-confidence.

-There is constant communication between the students’ Mentor, teaching staff and the educational support and pastoral care departments, which allows us to shape the focus of the sessions and adapt to the specific needs of each student.
+There is constant communication between the students’ Mentor, teaching staff, the educational support team, and pastoral care departments, which allows us to shape the focus of the sessions and adapt to the specific needs of each student.
 The Roadmap is also updated as the year progresses to address new situations that may arise.
-We have sessions adapted to all stages of the academic year and the entire team participates collectively in the different lines of development that emerge throughout.
+We have sessions adapted to all stages of the academic year and the entire team participates collectively in the different lines of development that emerge.

-The Mentoring Program is a fundamental part of the pastoral care and wellbeing that we offer at Virtus and in the personal development that we work on with each student.
-The participation of our students in different aspects of the Sixth Form Community, from their involvement in Student Clubs & Societies or the Stage Space, to leadership positions in the Student Council, are promoted and monitored by the Mentoring Programme, which seeks for each student to leave their mark on our community, assuming responsibilities within it.
+The Mentoring Programme is a fundamental part of the pastoral care and wellbeing that we offer at Virtus, and in the personal development we work on with each student.
+The participation of our students in different aspects of the Sixth Form Community, from their involvement in Student Clubs & Societies or the Stage Space to leadership positions in the Student Council, is promoted and monitored by the Mentoring Programme, which seeks for each student to leave their mark on our community, assuming responsibilities within it.

 How does the Mentoring Programme work?